jamesapcooper/jamesapcooper.github.io-src/content/post/worship-service.md

     of Christ’s action both in time and in our life as a corporate body.

 [^16]: The Eucharistic prayer enfolds other traditional elements of the
-    Eucharistic service such as the sursum corda and the epiclesis.
+    Eucharistic service such as the *Sursum Corda* and the *Epiclesis*.
 It is placed after the *Verba* for the reasons outlined above.

 [^17]: Before partaking of the elements and communing with their Lord,